 A system and method utilize temporal targeting of content, such as advertisements.
-The targeting may be based on time of day, day of year, season or upcoming holidays.
+The targeting may be based on time of day, day of the year, season, or upcoming holidays.

-Might information about what people may interested at different times of the day and different days of the year be helpful in providing ads on those pages?
+Might information about what people may interest at different times of the day and different days of the year help provide ads on those pages?

 If Yahoo were to spend time analyzing the query terms that people search with to find patterns within those searches, it might tell them that people tend to look for products or articles related to sleep problems at night, or information related to the stock market in the morning.
 The search engine might identify when people begin performing queries about costumes and candies in the days before Halloween.

-If Yahoo were to analyze queries in real time, or near real time, it might be able to notice when certain query terms started to spike in popularity in a short durations of hours.
+If Yahoo were to analyze queries in real-time, or near real-time, it might be able to notice when certain query terms started to spike in popularity in a short number of hours.
 The search engine might also look back through the years, even up to 10 years ago according to the patent, to make note of trends related to holidays and seasons.